PezzaD84/macLAPS/README.md

 ---
 # Setup

-Create an Extension Attribute to store the encrypted password in the Device inventory.
+Create an Extension Attribute to store the encoded password in the Device inventory.
 Name this extension attribute "LAPS CryptKey".

 <img width="627" alt="Screenshot 2022-02-02 at 15 53 38" src="https://user-images.githubusercontent.com/89595349/152189069-0c40f763-a409-4e59-9f77-efcddcbfe2ab.png">

-Repeat this process for the encrypted secret calling it "LAPS Secret" and password reset called "LAPS Reset Password".
+Repeat this process for the encoded secret calling it "LAPS Secret" and password reset called "LAPS Reset Password".
 You will end up with 3 Extension attributes.

 ![Screenshot 2022-11-29 at 09 41 02](https://user-images.githubusercontent.com/89595349/204494276-47121ac0-c28e-4ae1-92b3-dee0a891e7de.png)